-Private Chat
+Private Prayer and Direct Chat

 Updated by Geoff Hensley

-Allowing Private Chat
+Allowing Private Prayer

-1. Log in as Admin.
+1. Log in to the Admin.

-2. Go to your Services.
+2. Go to Services.

 3. Select Edit Content for the Service you want to edit.

-4. Uncheck the option to Allow people to request private chat with Hosts via the Request Prayer button.
-When this box is unchecked, the Request Prayer button defaults to the Offline Prayer form instead of private chat.
+4. Under Prayer, make sure the box is checked next to Allow people to request private chat with Hosts via the Request Prayer button.

 Prayer is one of the most powerful ministry tools we have.
 Encouraging your attenders to request prayer in the chat and through video can lead to greater engagement with Hosts.
 Learn how to equip your Hosts for prayer conversations.

-Requesting Private Chat
+Requesting Private Prayer

 Accepting Prayer